Matto58/BatchOS/README.md

 ## 3.0 pre-release 4:
 - Added command "videocollection"

+## 3.0:
+- Added bit of stuff into "vidcoll"
+- Fixed "'vidcoll' is not recognized as an internal or external command, operable program or batch file." bug

 # Known bugs
 Bugs that the developer knows about.
 - In the Calculator, when dividing with an prime number, the result does not show decimals *(CANNOT FIX - BATCH DOESN'T SUPPORT DECIMALS)*